Practical No-box Adversarial Attacks with Training-free Hybrid Image Transformation: Introduction

 \section{Introduction}

-Deep neural networks (DNNs) are widely known to be vulnerable to adversarial examples~\cite{szegedy2013intriguing,goodfellow2014explaining}, \textit{i.e.}, a human-imperceptible perturbation can lead to misclassification.
+\IEEEPARstart{D}{eep} neural networks (DNNs)~\cite{vgg,inc-v3,inc-v4,resnet,densenet,wang,10704987} are widely known to be vulnerable to adversarial examples~\cite{TMM4,TMM5,TMM6,TMM7,TMM8,gaker}, \textit{i.e.}, a human-imperceptible perturbation can lead to misclassification.
 In adversarial machine learning, the term \textit{threat model} defines the rules of the attack, \textit{i.e.}, what resources the attacker can access.
 Formally, attack scenarios are often divided into the white-box and the black-box.
-For the white-box threat model~\cite{szegedy2013intriguing,goodfellow2014explaining,madry2017towards}, the attacker has full knowledge of a target model, such as model parameters and distribution of training dataset.
+For the white-box threat model~\cite{szegedy2013intriguing,goodfellow2014explaining}, the attacker has full knowledge of a target model, such as model parameters and distribution of training dataset.
 Recognizing the threat of the white-box, a model owner is unlikely to leak a model's information to public.
-Thus, the white-box attack is often used to evaluate model robustness for revealing its weakest point~\cite{madry2017towards}, but not considered as a practical attack method~\cite{chen2017zoo}.
+Thus, the white-box attack is often used to evaluate model robustness for revealing its weakest point~\cite{madry2017towards}, but not considered as a practical attack.

 To remedy it, numerous works have investigated a more realistic scenario, where the attacker does not require full knowledge of the target model, \textit{i.e.}, the backpropagation on the target model is prohibited.
-This threat model is called query-based black-box attack~\cite{papernot2016transferability,tramer2016stealing,papernot2017practical,narodytska2017simple,chen2017zoo,brendel2017decision,dong2019efficient,yan2019subspace,chen2020hopskipjumpattack,zhou2020dast,ncf}.
+This threat model is called query-based black-box attack~\cite{papernot2016transferability,chen2017zoo,yan2019subspace,chen2020hopskipjumpattack}.
 However, this branch usually involves a major concern of being resource-intensive in terms of query cost and time, which inevitably causes suspicion due to repeated queries to the model with almost the same adversarial image.
-To alleviate this issue, another branch of black-box threat model called transfer-based attack~\cite{dong2018boosting,xie2019improving,cda,sgm,sinifgsm,dr,pifgsm,gao2021feature,ssp,ssm,Zhang2022BIA} is proposed.
+To alleviate this issue, another branch of black-box threat model called transfer-based attack~\cite{dong2018boosting,xie2019improving,cda,Zhang2022BIA,ncf} is proposed.
 In this branch, adversarial examples are crafted via the substitute model which is pre-trained in the same domain of target model.
 However, transferability heavily depends on how large the gap is between the substitute model and target model.
-In practice, this gap is large because the target model's structure and training technique are usually not publicly available due to security and privacy concerns.
+In practice, the gap is large because the target model's structure and training technique are usually not publicly available due to security and privacy concerns.